Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/04.Read Results/index.md

 Done testing values of signal Hemoglobin
 ```

-In this example, Hemoglobin data comes from four sources, but only two are large enough for analysis.
-The first source uses unit `g/L`, the second `g/l`.
-A small KLD value (<< 1) means the source's value distribution is similar to the overall Hemoglobin distribution.
-You can verify this by reviewing graphs in `${WORK_DIR}/ETL/outputs/Hemoglobin`, but if the numbers are very small, further review may not be necessary.

-Lines starting with "There are issues with" and the following tables highlight discrepancies:
+## Mechanism — what this output tells you

+- KLD (Kullback–Leibler divergence) per source indicates how similar that source's value distribution is to the overall signal distribution.
+Small KLD (<< 1) means similar.
+- The sections labelled "There are issues with ..." flag quantile-level discrepancies between the current dataset and a reference distribution.
+These point to potential unit mismatches, data-entry issues or population differences.

+### Columns in the discrepancy tables

-- `q`: Quantile being compared
+- `q`: quantile being compared (for example 0.001, 0.5, 0.999)
-- `value_0`: Quantile in current dataset
+- `value_0`: quantile value in the current dataset
-- `reference`: Quantile in reference dataset
+- `reference`: quantile value in the reference dataset
 - `ratio1`: value_0 / reference
 - `ratio2`: 1 / ratio1
-- `ratio`: max(ratio1, ratio2)
+- `ratio`: max(ratio1, ratio2) — used to highlight large deviations

-Large ratios (e.g., factor of 10) may indicate mismatched units.
-The log may suggest how to fix units, such as converting from `g/L` or `g/l` to the expected `g/dL` (as described in the AlgoMarker), and recommend multiplying by 10.
+### Interpreting large ratios

+Large ratios (for example ~10) often indicate unit mismatches.
+A common case for Hemoglobin is `g/L` vs `g/dL` (multiply `g/dL` by 10 to get `g/L`).
+If you see a consistent factor across quantiles, consider converting units or normalizing the source before further processing.

 > [!IMPORTANT]
->  If there are mismatches in the input, loading will not fail.
-Warnings will appear in the log, and it is **your responsibility** to review and ensure the data is correct.
+> If there are mismatches in the input, loading does not fail by default.
+Warnings will appear in the logs.
+It is your responsibility to review and correct data issues where needed.

-#### Deep dive into important features
+## Deep-dive: log locations and visual aids

-- Specific test log might appear: `ETL/outputs/test.$SIGNAL.log`
+- Signal specific test log: `ETL/outputs/test.$SIGNAL.log`
-- Processing logs (e.g., dropped lines, any print statement in your processing pipeline is clooected into this log): `ETL/signal_processings_log/$SIGNAL.log`
+- Signal processing log (runtime messages, dropped lines): `ETL/signal_processings_log/$SIGNAL.log`
-- Distribution of day, month, year, and value: `ETL/signal_processings_log/$SIGNAL/batches/`
+- Batch-level charts and aggregated reports: `ETL/signal_processings_log/$SIGNAL/batches/` and `ETL/signal_processings_log/$SIGNAL`
-    * If there are multiple batches or just a single batch, an aggregated report appears in `ETL/signal_processings_log/$SIGNAL`

-It is recommended to manually check logs and charts for all important features.
-For example:

-* Example 1: Monthly distribution of Hemoglobin samples from a dataset prepared in mid-2023.
-Monthly samples may look suspicious, but the yearly graph shows samples are only from the last year, so more samples in early months are expected.
+## Practical checks and recommended workflow

+1. Scan `outputs/tests.*log` for flagged issues.
+2. For flagged signals, open `signal_processings_log/$SIGNAL/` and inspect per-signal log for dropped records and warnings.
+3. Use the charts in `ETL/outputs/$SIGNAL` to confirm whether a discrepancy comes from unit differences, data entry errors, or genuine population shifts.
+4. If a unit mismatch is found, apply a unit conversion and re-run the pipeline for that signal.

+## Visual examples

+### Example 1 — monthly vs yearly distribution (Hemoglobin)

+Monthly charts can look noisy when most data come from a single year.
+In that case, check both monthly and yearly views to avoid false alarms.

 <img src="../../../../attachments/13926413/13926420.png"/>
 <img src="../../../../attachments/13926413/13926421.png"/>

+### Example 2 — distribution shape check

-* Example 2: On the right, a normal distribution of a lab measurement.
-On the left, unclear 'vibrations'.
-This may not affect the model, but you should check with the dataset owner to ensure it does not hide a larger issue.
+On the right is a smooth (expected) distribution.
+On the left are unexplained "vibrations"; they may indicate data-quality issues or batch artifacts.
+Discuss with the dataset owner to confirm.

 <img src="../../../../attachments/13926413/13926422.png"/>
 <img src="../../../../attachments/13926413/13926423.png"/>